Vivendi mulls complaint to EU Commission after Italy regulator decision

-PARIS/MILAN France's Vivendi (VIV.PA) said on Tuesday it would consider submitting a formal complaint to the European Commission after an Italian regulator summoned the media giant to reduce its investment in Mediaset (MS.MI) or Telecom Italia (TLIT.MI)
+PARIS/MILAN France's Vivendi said on Tuesday it would consider submitting a formal complaint to the European Commission after an Italian regulator summoned the media giant to reduce its investment in Mediaset or Telecom Italia

 The group, led by French billionaire Vincent Bollore, said it would also consider filing an appeal to a regional administrative court in Italy, it said in a statement.